-If you are prescribed or taking one or more of the following prescription pain medications, talk to your healthcare practitioner about treatment or other alternatives:
+If you are prescribed or taking any of the following drugs, talk to your healthcare practitioner about treatment or other alternatives:

-Opioid pain medications, central nervous system depressants, stimulants, anti-depressants, Neurontin (gabapentin), alcohol, street drugs such as heroin or meth, and non-prescription drugs.
+Opioid pain medications, benzodiazepines, barbiturates, stimulants, anti-depressants, Neurontin (gabapentin), alcohol, illegal drugs such as marijuana, heroin or meth, and non-prescription drugs.

 If you are pregnant, or may become pregnant, your baby’s health is dependent on yours.
-When you use a drug, tobacco, caffeine, or drink alcohol, it significantly impacts how your baby develops in the womb.
-Tobacco and caffeine use can have a big effect on the health of your baby.
-Tobacco and caffeine can be even more dangerous to your baby when combined with other drugs.
+When you use a drug, tobacco, or drink alcohol, it significantly impacts how your baby develops in the womb.
+Tobacco use can have a big effect on the health of your baby.
+Tobacco can be even more dangerous to your baby when combined with other drugs.

 BABY & ME – Tobacco Free Program™ is an evidence based, smoking cessation program created to reduce the burden of tobacco on the pregnant and postpartum population.
 Click here to learn more.